arnor-sigurdsson/EIR/docs/tutorials/i_scaling/01_streaming.rst

 --------------

-For this tutorial, we'll be using a simple server that streams text from the OpenWebText dataset.
+For this tutorial, we'll be using a simple server that streams text from the FineWeb dataset.
 Here's the folder structure we'll be working with:

 .. literalinclude:: ../tutorial_files/i_scaling/01_streaming_data/commands/tutorial_folder.txt
     :language: console